screwdriver-cd/guide/docs/user-guide/configuration/build-cache.md

 ## Update Cache from parallel jobs

-Please be cautious when specifying same event or pipeline level cache path in screwdriver.yaml having parallel jobs.
+Please be cautious when specifying same cache path at an event or pipeline level in screwdriver.yaml having parallel jobs.
 When jobs run in parallel there is no guarantee which job will succeed first in writing cache, therefore the same cache folder might get overwritten or lost.